 How to prepare your Workspace for potential cyberattacks?

 Lock your doors using effective and secure user authentication methods.

 With credential theft on the rise, traditional username and password methods are no longer enough.

 Therefore 2-factor authentication (or even 3-factor authentication) is a must today for additional login security.

-In a world of constant threat, Zero trust Security offers an ideal approach for organisations in the cloud.
+In a world of constant threat, Zero Trust Security offers an ideal approach for organizations in the cloud.

 Zero trust is based on the concept of ‘’Never trust, always verify’.
-It requires all users to be authenticated, authorised, and constantly validated for getting and keeping access to cloud apps or data.
+It requires all users to be authenticated, authorized, and constantly validated for getting and keeping access to cloud apps or data.